MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

 ::: moniker range="azure-devops"

-This article guides you through the setup and configuration for using Azure Pipelines to build and push a Docker image to an Azure Container Registry and Docker Hub.
+This article guides you through the setup and configuration in Azure Pipelines to build and push a Docker image to an Azure Container Registry and Docker Hub.
 Additionally, it details the use of the `System.AccessToken` for secure authentication within your pipeline.

 ::: moniker-end
 ::: moniker range="< azure-devops"